ingrammicro-xvantage/xi-sdk-go/docs/OrderCreateV7RequestShipToInfo.md

 HasPhoneNumber returns a boolean if a field has been set.

+### SetPhoneNumberNil

+`func (o *OrderCreateV7RequestShipToInfo) SetPhoneNumberNil(b bool)`

+ SetPhoneNumberNil sets the value for PhoneNumber to be an explicit nil

+### UnsetPhoneNumber
+`func (o *OrderCreateV7RequestShipToInfo) UnsetPhoneNumber()`

+UnsetPhoneNumber ensures that no value is present for PhoneNumber, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)